callum-jones19/leadlight/notes.md

    2. The test then asserts that all the samples in the buffer have this value.
    3. We then run the processing algorithm on this buffer, and run a second assertion that all the values have now been set to 0.0.
+10. At this stage, the compiled .so/.dll/etc. file actually works.
+However, in order for it to work, it needs to be renamed into a .vst3 file, and then DAWs will recognise it and allow you to import it.
+This seems clunky though - we want to figure out a proper way to automatically compile it into a proper VST3 file.